mlsdpk/ROS_Basic_Course/README.md

 Download it into your local machine or open the notebooks from http://nbviewer.jupyter.org/

+If you want to open the notebooks offline, you need to install jupyter notebook first.

 The course has 7 modules, 1 bonus module and 3 projects using arduino:

 Module 1 - Installation Setups